My Stepmom Threw Me Out with Nothing but My Dad's Old Work Boots After His Death – She Had No Idea What He'd Secretly Glued Inside the Sole

 "I'm not asking for anything... except Dad's guitar.
 Please.
 That's all I want."

-Cheryl gave me a long look — the kind of look someone gives a stain on their carpet — and disappeared into the garage.
+Cheryl gave me a long look, the kind of look someone gives a stain on their carpet, and disappeared into the garage.
+She came back from the garage with the boots by the laces.

 "Those boots built half this town, Cheryl..."
 I stared down at them.

 I slept in my car that night.
-And the next.
-And the week after that.
+Then again.

 Two weeks later, I found myself in a gas station bathroom, sitting on the edge of a cracked sink with a wet napkin in my hand.